 Find out how to crate train your new puppy by seeing what I did with Kilo the Pug.

-I am not an expert trainer but I figure, if I can do it, so can you.
+I am not an expert trainer and Kilo is not an easy trainee but I figure, if we can do it, so can you.

 I introduced Kilo to his crate from the first day we started fostering him and he LOVES his crate now.
 It was great for me as I did not know what he would get up to if I was not watching him.
 I knew he and the cat and the house were safe with him in his crate.
 Plus he could not go and pee and poop all over the house during the night (he was not properly house-trained).